SHOULD YOU HIRE AN ATTORNEY OR A PARALEGAL?

 RELATIONSHIP BETWEEN PARALEGALS AND ATTORNEYS

 Attorneys trust paralegals to perform the bulk of the work on a case.
 Paralegals may assist in organizing the facts of a case, deciding legal matters, and applying the law to a case’s elements.
-With this background established, attorneys then review, plan, and apply information to the case.
+With this background established, attorneys review, plan, and apply information to the case.
 As long as paralegals perform their duties and apply the law to cases under an attorney’s supervision, and while not directly providing legal advice to a client, the paralegal can perform duties typically associated with the practice of law.
-A paralegal can provide legal advice, with respect to a case, to their attorney.
-This counsel helps the attorney become better informed about the case and, therefore, make a better legal decision thereupon.
+A paralegal can provide legal advice to their attorney with respect to a case.
+This counsel helps the attorney become better informed about the case and make a better legal decision.

 LEGAL ADVICE